Patient education: Joint infection (Beyond the Basics)

 Bacterial arthritis treatment — Treatment of bacterial arthritis includes antibiotics, drainage of the joint fluid, and physical therapy to maintain joint motion.

 In most cases, antibiotics are given into a vein initially and then by mouth.
-Intravenous therapy is usually started in a healthcare provider's office or hospital.
+Intravenous (IV) therapy is usually started in a healthcare provider's office or hospital.
 Treatment can be continued at home and monitored by a visiting or home health nurse.
 During home IV therapy, it is important to monitor yourself for signs of infection or inflammation at the site of the IV line (pain, redness, and swelling) and signs of a blood clot in the vein (pain and swelling in the arm or armpit).
 Drainage of the joint fluid may require repeated needle aspiration or, for some deep joints (eg, hip, shoulder), surgical placement of a drainage tube.

 ARTIFICIAL JOINT INFECTION

 People who have artificial joints are at risk of developing a joint infection.
 Approximately 0.5 to 1 percent of people with replacement joints will develop such an infection.
 Infections can occur early in the course of recovery from joint replacement surgery (within the first two months) or much later.
-(See "Patient information: Total knee replacement (arthroplasty) (Beyond the Basics)" and "Patient information: Total hip replacement (arthroplasty) (Beyond the Basics)".)
+(See "Patient education: Total knee replacement (arthroplasty) (Beyond the Basics)" and "Patient education: Total hip replacement (arthroplasty) (Beyond the Basics)".)

 Unfortunately, artificial joint infections are hard to treat.
 This is due, at least in part, to the development of a structure called a biofilm within the joint.
 A biofilm develops when bacteria adhere to the solid surface of the artificial joint.
 The biofilm can act as a kind of shield to some of the bacteria, making it difficult for the bacteria to be found and destroyed by the body's defenses or by antibiotic medications.